CS-6476-project/segmentation/docs/index.md

 ### EncNet_ResNet101_PContext

 We treated the EncNet implementation as a black box and did not make any modifications to the existing codebase.
 The pre-trained model uses the ResNet-101 convolutional neural network as a basic feature extractor and the PASCAL-Context dataset for training, which is a standard semantic segmentation dataset consisting of about 30k images and 400+ labels.
-The model made predictions on raw, test image data, and was not fed hand-crafted, feature-space specific features.
+Unlike our other approaches, the model made predictions on raw, test image data instead of hand-crafted, feature-space specific features.
 Here is an [illustration](https://cs-6476-project.herokuapp.com/?q=80085) of the output we obtain:

 <div class="resultsContainer">
   <div class="resultImageContainer">